Feeling Out of Control Around Food? Here’s Why

 Have you ever thought to yourself, “If I could just stop feeling out of control around food…life would be great”?

 This can make feeling out of control around sour cream and onion chips, milk chocolate, rocky road ice cream, or just a really great cereal all the more challenging.
-“Why can’t I get this one right right?” you wonder.
+“Why can’t I get this one right?” you wonder.

 I mean, I’m not one to judge — I went to nutrition school half-hoping I would discover “The Secret” to effortless and life-long food control, believing the “perfect diet” would bring me peace, sanity, a great relationship, a thriving social circle, a rewarding career, access to a sprawling Italian villa overlooking Lake Como, etc. You know the dream.
 (I still fantasize about the villa.)